The Best Flat Pedals for Mountain Biking

 Analysis and Test Results

-To find the top performers in the market of flat pedals, we bought the best-rated and most popular ten models out there.
+To find the top performers in the market of mountain bike flat pedals, we bought the best-rated and most popular ten models out there.
 Through three months of testing in California, Oregon, and Nevada, our expert testers pushed each pedal to its limit across a variety of mountain biking disciplines.
 Our riders installed, serviced, and removed the pedals countless times on different bikes to gain a full perspective of ability.
 On top of charging downhill, park jumping, and enduro racing, we carefully inspected each model in our lab.
 We scored our findings and experiences in five exclusive performance metrics, which, weighted appropriately, combined to give the overall score.
 Keep cruising below for a description of the metrics and to see which models ripped above par in each one.

 This rating metric relates to the interface between the soles of our shoes and the pins and platforms of the pedals.
 Different type, number, and height of traction pins all combine to make each pedal feel unique.
 What felt good for dirt jumping could be terrifying on a rocky downhill trail.
 Some pedals like the Crankbrothers 5050 3 allowed the rider to adjust the height of the traction pins by screwing them in further or backing them out.
 Other pedals like the Shimano Saint MX80 and Blackspire Robusto used spacers to modify pin height.